gridhead/sysmon/README.md

 # sysmon
-An intuitive system performance monitoring tool
+An intuitive remotely-accessible system performance monitoring and task management tool for servers

 ## Features
 - Simplistic implementation of asynchronous periodic AJAX calls to fetch information